Lamer87/Space_Engineers_DLC_unlocker/README.md

 - ⚠️ ***Troubleshooting***:

   - If pasting the folder doesn't prompt you to replace files, you did something wrong:
-    Only the `"Content"` folder must be placed inside the game folder,
+    Only the `"Content"` folder must be placed inside the game folder:
      - the one **within** "DLC Unlocker" to unlock dlcs
      - or the one **within** "Original backup" to restore default files.